LennartFr/blockchain-meetup-2018/README.md

 [Develop in a cloud sandbox IBM Blockchain Platform](https://ibm-blockchain.github.io/)

-## Nodered and Hyperledger Composer
+## Node-RED and Hyperledger Composer

 [Integrate your Blockchain with anything using Hyperledger Composer and NodeRed](https://medium.com/@CazChurchUk/integrate-your-blockchain-with-anything-using-hyperledger-composer-and-nodered-4226676f7e54)